-As of December 31, 2020, we had 30 full-time employees.
+As of December 31, 2021, we had 41 full-time employees.
 We will need to continue to expand our managerial, operational, finance and other resources in order to manage our operations and clinical trials, continue our development activities and, if approved, commercialize our preclinical and clinical-stage single-agent and combination therapy candidates or any future single-agent and combination therapy candidates.
 Our management and personnel, systems and facilities currently in place may not be adequate to support this future growth.
 Our need to effectively execute our growth strategy requires that we:

-- manage our preclinical studies and clinical trials effectively; - identify, recruit, retain, incentivize and integrate additional employees, including additional clinical development and sales personnel;

-- manage our internal development and operational efforts effectively while carrying out our contractual obligations to third parties; and - continue to improve our operational, financial and management controls, reports systems and procedures.
+- manage our preclinical studies and clinical trials effectively; - identify, recruit, retain, incentivize, train and integrate additional employees, including additional clinical development and sales personnel; - manage our internal development and operational efforts effectively while carrying out our contractual obligations to third parties; and - continue to improve our operational, financial and management controls, reports systems and procedures.

-If we are not successful in identifying, developing and commercializing additional single-agent and combination therapy candidates, our ability to expand our business and achieve our strategic objectives would be impaired.
+If we are not successful in identifying, developing and commercializing product candidates in NASH and other serious diseases such as obesity, our ability to expand our business and achieve our strategic objectives would be impaired.

-Although the development and commercialization of TERN-101, TERN-201 and TERN-501 is currently our primary focus, as part of our longerterm growth strategy, we plan to evaluate the development and commercialization of other therapies related to NASH and other chronic liver diseases.
-The success of this strategy depends primarily upon our ability to identify and validate new therapeutic candidates, and to identify, develop and commercialize new drugs and biologics.
-Our research efforts may initially show promise in discovering potential new drugs and biologics, yet fail to yield single-agent and combination therapy candidates for clinical development for a number of reasons, including:
+Although the development and commercialization of our existing pipeline of single-agent and combination therapy candidates in NASH is currently our primary focus, as part of our longer-term growth strategy, we plan to evaluate the development and commercialization of our product candidates to address serious diseases beyond NASH and other product candidates related to NASH and other serious diseases such as obesity.
+The success of this strategy depends primarily upon our ability to identify and validate new applications for our existing pipeline and new therapeutic candidates in therapeutic areas of interest, and to identify, develop and commercialize new drugs and biologics.
+Our research efforts may initially show promise in discovering potential new therapeutic areas or new drugs and biologics, yet fail to yield single-agent and combination therapy candidates for clinical development for a number of reasons, including:

-- we may need to rely on third parties to generate molecules for some of our single-agent or combination therapy candidate programs; - we may encounter drug manufacturing difficulties that limit yield or produce undesirable characteristics that increase the cost of manufacturing our single-agent and combination therapy candidates, cause delays or make our single-agent and combination therapy candidates unmarketable; - our single-agent and combination therapy candidates may cause adverse effects in patients or subjects, even after successful initial toxicology studies, which may make the single-agent and combination therapy candidates unmarketable; - our single-agent and combination therapy candidates may not demonstrate a meaningful benefit to patients or subjects; and - our future collaboration partners may change their development profiles or plans for potential single-agent and combination therapy candidates or abandon a therapeutic area or the development of a partnered single-agent or combination therapy candidate.
+- · we may need to rely on third parties to generate molecules for some of our single-agent or combination therapy candidate programs; - we may encounter drug manufacturing difficulties that limit yield or produce undesirable characteristics that increase the cost of manufacturing our single-agent and combination therapy candidates, cause delays or make our single-agent and combination therapy candidates unmarketable; - our single-agent and combination therapy candidates may cause adverse effects in patients or subjects, even after successful initial toxicology studies, which may make the single-agent and combination therapy candidates unmarketable; - our single-agent and combination therapy candidates may not demonstrate a meaningful benefit to patients or subjects; and - our future collaboration partners may change their development profiles or plans for potential single-agent and combination therapy candidates or abandon a therapeutic area or the development of a partnered single-agent or combination therapy candidate.

 If any of these events occur, we may be forced to abandon our development efforts for one or more programs, which could have a material adverse effect on our business, operating results and prospects and could potentially cause us to cease operations.
-Future research programs to identify new single-agent and combination therapy candidates may require substantial technical, financial and human resources.
-We may focus our efforts and resources on potential programs or single-agent and combination therapy candidates that ultimately prove to be unsuccessful.
+Future research programs to identify new applications for our existing pipeline or to identify new single-agent and combination therapy candidates in therapeutic areas of interest may require substantial technical, financial and human resources.
+We may focus our efforts and resources on potential therapeutic areas, programs or single-agent and combination therapy candidates that ultimately prove to be unsuccessful.